Skip advert

 Advertisement - Article continues below

-The new model is much, much more comfortable out on the open road, and makes the process of driving down fast roads feel effortless.
-We also think the handling and ride quality are generally impressive, with the car showing an ability to handle bumps and ridges in the road that goes far beyond other city car options.
-The Aygo’s Yaris-derived chassis definitely helps here.
+We also think the handling and ride quality are generally impressive, with the car showing an ability to handle bumps and ridges in the road that goes far beyond other city cars.
+The Aygo X’s Yaris-derived chassis definitely helps here.

 Motorway driving and long-distance comfort

-The improvements made to the Aygo are just as evident on motorways, where the car is far more capable than not only the last Aygo X, but also most of its rivals.
+The improvements made to the Aygo X are also evident on motorways, where the car is far more capable than not only the last Aygo X, but also most small-car rivals.
 The engine is quick to settle at a cruise, and the big wheels and secure suspension keep it from being blown off-course by crosswinds.

 Advertisement - Article continues below